hashicorp/terraform/website/docs/registry/providers/docs.html.md

 # Provider Documentation

-This describes the expected document structure for publishing providers to the [Terraform Registry][terraform-registry].
+The [Terraform Registry][terraform-registry] displays documentation for the providers it hosts.
+This page describes the expected format for provider documentation.

 ## Publishing

-~> Publishing is currently in a closed beta.
+-> **Note:** Publishing is currently in a closed beta.
 Although we do not expect this document to change significantly before opening provider publishing to the community, this reference currently only applies to providers already appearing on the [Terraform Registry providers list][terraform-registry-providers].

 The Terraform Registry publishes providers from their Git repositories, creating a version for each Git tag that matches the [Semver](https://semver.org/) versioning format.
 Provider documentation is published automatically as part of the provider release process.